 It’s easy when all the forecasts point to the same thing.
 If they all say clear skies… woohoo, let’s go!
 And if they they all say clouds are imminent… boo, but at least it’s an easy call to make.

 The problem is that most times there are conflicting reports we have to decipher.
 Some of the forecast sites are more accurate than others, some of the time at least.
-The trick is to look at all the data and the best decision we can, cross our fingers and toes and hope for the best.
+The trick is to look at all the data and make the best decision we can, cross our fingers and toes and hope for the best.

 Long story short, weather prediction is a tough thing to do.
 We hope that when we sometimes make the wrong decision that visitors aren’t too disappointed.
 We’re happy to report that in all the years that we’ve been hosting events here at Dark Sky we’ve never received any flack for making the wrong call from any potential visitors.
 And we’re very thankful for that.